Szeretni/ttks0500-protocol-programming/assignments/04/assignment04.md

 Example: FILE file

-Example: ERROR errorMessage
+Example: ERROR errorCode

 Syntax:
 * Method (mandatory): name of the method ie. FILE
-* Body (mandatory): method's body/payload ie. "cat.jpg\ndataInBase64" or error message ie. "File not found"
+* Body (mandatory): method's body/payload ie. "cat.jpg\nbase64data" or error code ie. "101" (Status code for "file not found)
 * sp means single space ie. pressing the space bar button once
 * \r\n means carriage return and new line ie. pressing the enter button

 ### FILE file

 Returns requested file or data from the server.
-The file/data is in the response's body (payload).
+Response's body (payload) has the data (the file).
 If the data is in binary format, it will be converted to base64 string.
 If successful, message "FILE OK" will be printed to the CLI and the file is written to the client's storage system.

 #### Example request